Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2023

-Luckily, China's BYD has made its small family SUV, the Atto 3, a very impressive debut for the UK, creating a value-for-money family car that's packed with cool features.
-The brand isn't actually that new – it's been selling cars abroad for a while – but 2023 saw it introduce several new cars into the UK market.
-All Atto 3s have a panoramic sunroof that bathes the car in light, and the electric-only underpinnings maximise interior space, giving you a completely flat floor across the back for generous legroom.
+Luckily, China's BYD made a very impressive debut in the UK with its small family SUV, the Atto 3: it's a value-for-money family car that's packed with cool features.
+All Atto 3s have a panoramic sunroof that bathes the cabin in light, and the electric-only underpinnings maximise interior space, giving you a completely flat floor across the back for generous legroom.
 Boot space is decent, too.

 The best family electric car at the moment is the Kia EV6: it's got a good battery range, ample space for all the family and a stonking seven-year warranty.
 It looks good and drives well, too.